 Three of the advanced features -- group call pickup, call park and shared line appearance -- should become available within the next several weeks.
-A fourth feature, location-based routing, is slated for release in the first quarter of 2019.
+A fourth feature, location-based routing, is slated for release in the quarter of 2019.

 Group call pickup improves an existing feature that lets users automatically forward incoming calls to groups of colleagues.
 The system can ring each member of the group simultaneously or one at a time in a predetermined order.
 The update lets users customize the appearance and type of notifications that members of the group receive with incoming calls.

 Call park is a sophisticated way to put callers on hold.
 Parking a call generates a code, which gets sent -- in a text message, for example -- to the employee the caller is attempting to reach.
 That employee can then answer the call in the Teams app.

 Shared line appearance lets businesses create user accounts with multiple phone lines.
 The incoming calls to those lines are all automatically forwarded to other users.
 The auto-forwarding enhances the existing delegation feature whereby users give other people the ability to answer and make calls on their behalf.
 It should appeal to sales teams and other small groups as an alternative to an automatic call distributor.